-- (1) The existence of such a relationship shall be determined based on a consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - (2) For the purpose of this definition- - (i) A social relationship of a romantic or intimate nature means a relationship which is characterized by the expectation of affection or sexual involvement between the parties. - (ii) Dating violence can be a single event or a pattern of behavior that includes, but is not limited to, sexual or physical abuse. - (iii) Dating violence does not include acts covered under the definition of domestic violence.
+- (1) The existence of such a relationship shall be determined based on aby the victim with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - (2) For the purpose of this definition- - (i) A social relationship of a romantic or intimate nature means a relationship which is characterized by the expectation of affection or sexual involvement between the parties. - (ii) Dating violence can be a single event or a pattern of behavior that includes, but is not limited to, sexual or physical abuse. - (iii) Dating violence does not include acts covered under the definition of domestic violence. - (3) For the purposes of complying with the requirements of this section and section 668.41, any incident meeting this definition is considered a crime.